Local Life: Cambodia Documentary

 Cambodia’s tourism has increased at an average rate of nearly 20% every year since 1993.

-A few questions to answer are:
+A few questions I sought to answer were:

 Have Cambodians’ interactions with tourists increased/decreased in the past decade?